JPvRiel/docker-rsyslog/README.md

 Configuration passing mistakes and issues are all too common with rsyslog.

-The entry-point script always validates config by default (Implicit config check).
 An explicit check can be done by using `-N1`.
 And a special python script assembles and outputs the full rsyslog configuration if you use `-E`.
 For example:

 ```
 docker container run --rm -it \